Talline R. Martins, PhD

 ksimmons2@ufl.edu

-Kimone Simmons joined the Gator Family in 2017 and currently serves as the Professional Development and Training Specialist III at the UF Graduate School.
+Kimone Simmons joined the Gator Family in 2017 and currently serves as the Associate Director in Education and Training at the UF Graduate School.
 Prior to that she was the Coordinator for Living Learning Initiatives in the Department of Housing and Residence Life.
 Throughout her career she has focused on student engagement and development from a co-curricular standpoint.

 Kimone holds an Associates of Arts and Sciences from the University of Wisconsin-Richland, a Bachelor of Art in Sociology and Criminal Justice from the University of Wisconsin-Whitewater.
 She completed her masters degree in Counseling Education-Student Affairs from Mississippi State University and is currently working on her Doctor of Education in the School of Teaching and Learning, here at the University of Florida.